jackcannon/gphoto/docs/interfaces/GPhotoAbilities.md

 The abilities of a camera.
 Returned by gPhoto.abilities()

+Actual properties may not exactly match this interface, it's just a guide.

 ## Indexable

 ▪ [key: `string`]: `string` \| `number` \| `boolean` \| `string`[] \| `number`[] \| `boolean`[]